PadmanabhanSaravanan/HelmTutorial/README.md

 * Go to the settings of your repository on GitHub.
 * Navigate to the GitHub Pages section.
 * Set the source branch to main or master.
+* Save the source branch.
 * Your Helm repository is now available at https://your-username.github.io/repo-name/.

 **6. Add the Repository to Helm**

 ```
 helm repo add my-charts https://your-username.github.io/repo-name/

+helm repo list
+# this command will show you the repositories which all are added.
 ```

 **7. Update and Search**